ChrisChinchilla/Chip-Shop/manual.md

 #### 4\.
 Take Actions

-Actions are taken in from left to right, bottom to top (**reorder board.**) in the order of staff token placement.
+Actions are taken in turn order, one at a time, in the order a player wishes.
+You cannot take an action on a square if there is another players worker token ahead of you.

+Any special actions that allow you to interrupt another players action should be played when relevant.

+If for some reason you can no longer take advantage of where a worker token is placed, then you can remove it and forfeit your action.

 ##### Use Specialist Staff